reclaimprotocol/attestor-core/docs/rpc.md

 		 * immediately after sending this message.
 		 */
 		WitnessErrorData connectionTerminationAlert = 3;
 		/**
+		 * Data representing an error in the witness's
+		 * request to the server.
+This should be sent in case
+		 * there was an error in processing the request.
+		 */
+		WitnessErrorData requestError = 5;
+		/**
 		 * Using the transcript of a tunnel, make a claim.
 		 * The tunnel must be disconnected before making a claim.